michaelsoftmd/ai-pet-project/README.md

 Also includes: Basic guides for Ollama, AnythingLLM

-And a cursory guide for installing and using Llamafile
+A cursory guide for installing and using Llamafile

+And something fun to read!

 All with Podman!
 Everything runs as USER in an easy-to-use container.